Boychenko/SupportWheelOfFate/README.md

 Just took it to try.
 For Azure I consider web jobs
 ## 4 Integration tests
 Removed from scope for now.
+## 5 Aurelia
+I've took it to cut the time.
+Worked with it recently.